gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 ### Validate the test suite run once it has completed

 Look over the test output log to verify that there are no failures.
 Failures are loud and obnoxious, so they should be easy to spot.

-The tests for challenge 1 also generate a large number of expressions that are written to a file.
-To sanity check them, run: `diff generated-by-challenge-1.scm expected-generation-by-challenge-1.scm`

-If you haven't edited any of the tests or implementations, there should be no differences.
-If you've made changes, it could affect the order in which answers appear without being incorrect, but these differences will show up.
+If you haven't edited any of the tests or implementations, there should be no failures.

+If you've made changes, it could affect the order in which correct answers appear.
+In fact, completely different, but still correct, answers could show up.
+These differences will still be flagged as test failures even if there isn't really a problem.
+You'll have to look at the output carefully to determine if this is the case.

 ## Step-by-Step evaluation insructions